NyphoX/AutomatedAmongUsModInstaller/README.md

 ## How does it work?

 A picture says more than a thousand words.
-So here are two short video instead.
+So here are two short videos demonstrating AAMI instead.

 ### QuickStart any installed mod
 [![AAMI - QuickStart Video](https://img.youtube.com/vi/Xo0ewyi5y-s/0.jpg)](https://www.youtube.com/watch?v=Xo0ewyi5y-s)